nwtime/ntpwww/content/en/ntpfaq/NTP-s-config-adv.md

 #### 6.2.2.2.
 How is Authentication applied?

 NTP uses keys to implement authentication.
 These keys are used when exchanging data between two machines.
-As shown in [Q: 6.1.3.3.](NTP-s-config.htm#Q-CONF-REMOTE-ADMIN) and [Q: 6.1.3.4.](NTP-s-config.htm#Q-AUTH-KEYS), one of the uses has to do with remote administration.
+As shown in [Q: 6.1.3.3.](/ntpfaq/ntp-s-config/#6133-how-do-i-configure-remote-administration) and [Q: 6.1.3.4.](/ntpfaq/ntp-s-config/6134-how-do-i-use-authentication-keys), one of the uses has to do with remote administration.
 When configuring a `server` or `peer`, an authentication key can be specified.

 In general, both parties need to know the keys.
-The keys residing in `/etc/ntp.keys` typically are unencrypted and thus should be hidden from public.[<span class="footnote">[1]</span>](NTP-s-config-adv.htm#FTN.AEN3168) This means, the keys have to be distributed to all communication partners in a secure way.
-The following example is derived from [Notes]():
+The keys residing in `/etc/ntp.keys` typically are unencrypted and thus should be hidden from public.
+(There is a recent, but not yet completed project to provide a public keys mechanism for NTP.)
+This means, the keys have to be distributed to all communication partners in a secure way.
+The following example is derived from [Notes](/archives/4.2.4-series/notes/):

 <pre>peer 128.100.49.105 key 22
 peer 128.8.10.1     key 4